kristoff-it/zine-ssg.io/content/quickstart/index.md

 ## 2. Clone Zine's Sample Site
-After that, the easiest way of getting started is by cloing a sample website and start hacking on it.
+After that, the easiest way of getting started is by cloning a sample website and start hacking on it.

 ***`shell`***
 ```sh